chinmayprele/chinmayprele.github.io/microPublications.md

 has_toc: true
 ---

-There are published articles that have been submitted to a peer-reviewed journal.
+There are microPublications that have been submitted to the [microPublication journal](https://www.micropublication.org).

+> {: .highlight }
+microPublication.org publishes brief, novel findings, negative and/or reproduced results, and results which may lack a broader scientific narrative.
+Each article is peer reviewed and assigned a DOI. microPublication Biology articles are now discoverable through PMC, PubMed, EuropePMC, Google Scholar, and university library catalogs.
+Included data are curated and, upon publication, deposited in third party referential databases (when available).

 # Articles